bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AssetCriticality_3gS4Hpk8L3vgoq4ExCulT5/Documentation.md

-Rating of the assets critically to the operation of the facility
+Rating of the asset's critically to the operation of the facility